visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

 # ISSUE
-Error if injection i only need to change 1 pattern : ) i dont have time now but later
+Error if injection i only need to change 1 pattern : ) in util.cpp FIX IT YOURSELF SKID

+BTW BULLET TP WITH SMIPER GOT PATCHED : (

 # Are you allowed to Publish it?
 I allow to publish but with credits.